At this site there are large numbers of Drosera which appeared at first to be of 4 types:

 Somewhat smaller numbers of Drosera rotundifolia.

-Smaller, narrower-leaved plants on which the leaves tend to double back on themselves when catching an insect, rather than curl in from the sides.
+Smaller, narrower-leaved plants on which the leaves tend to double back on

 More recently I found even longer leaved plants, but these are probably more advanced plants of the previous type.